ParAlg/blellochfest/index.md

 Complementing these asymptotically efficient results, we present a practical variant of our sorting algorithm that is self-contained and potentially implementable.
 It has optimal caching cost, and it is only a log log n factor off from optimal work and about a log n factor off in terms of span; moreover, it achieves small constant factors in its bounds.

+<b>Title:Verification of Cost in Dependent Type Theory</b> <em>([Bob Harper][bob])</em>

+Dependent type theory is a natural setting for expressing and proving the behavior of programs, chiefly by equational reasoning.
+In standard formulations of type theory any two sorting algorithms would be equal, simply because they sort.
+But then what would it mean to specify that one sort is more efficient than another?
+Recent developments in type theory provide a natural way to reconcile cost and behavior of programs.

 ### Organizing Committee
 * Umut Acar
 * Naama Ben-David